vacuumlabs/ledger-fio/README.md

 If you use Speculos with `DEVEL=1` build, then you can find logs from `sha_256_append` function.
 Concatenating what went into hash computation gives the transaction body as signed by ledger.

+## How to add a new type of action

+The suggested method is the following:
+1. Start writing speculos integration test for the new action until the point when you can retrieve necessary types ftom ABI.
+Add the new test to the list of tests in MakefileTest.mk.
+You may want to comment out all other tests durring first phase of the development.
+2. Add new public type for the new action's data to ledgerjs-fio/src/types/public.ts .
+Do not forget to add the new type to Action definition.
+Add internal types for parsed action data to ledgerjs-fio/src/types/internal.ts .
+Again, do not forget to add the types ParsedAction definition.
+3. Add action data parsing to ledgerjs-fio/src/utils/parseTxActions.ts .
+4. Add action data parsing to ledgerjs-fio/src/utils/parse.ts .
+5. Prepare transaction template in ledgerjs-fio/src/interaction/transactionTemplates .
+To get the right serialization you have to follow ABI obtained in step 1.
+Add the new template into the template list in ledgerjs-fio/src/interaction/transactionTemplates/template_all.ts
+6. Build js and connect it with integration tests: `make js-build`, `make test-yarn`
+7. Build integration tests for the new action.
+If the action allows for multiple workflows, all of them must be in integration tests, otherwise we will not get all necessary hashes in later steps.
+8. Create a directory in test-integration/snapshots/ that matches the name of your test.
+9. Build the NanoS app in devel mode that ignores integrity check: `make clean`, `NO_INTEGRITY_CHECK=1 DEVEL=1 make`.
+10. Run Speculos integration tests, generating screenshots for the new test: `TEST_PNG_RE_GEN_FOR=snapshots make speculos_port_5001_test`.
+After this, the logs contain all necessary interity hashes.
+11. Retrieve the integrity hashes from the logs `make get_integrity_hashes_from_logs`.
+Append the new ones (or if you ran all the tests replace the whole list) to the list of hashes in src/signTransactionIntegrity.c .
+Run `make format` to format the changes.
+12. Build NanoS+ app `make clean`, `TARGET_DEVICE=NANO_SP make` and generate the snapshots for the new test `TEST_PNG_RE_GEN_FOR=snapshots TARGET_DEVICE=NANO_SP make speculos_port_5001_test` .
+Now the app is not in devel mode thus we validate that integrity hashes were added correctly.
+13. Review all snapshots.
+Uncomment tests you commented in MakefileTest.mk .
+You can either run all tests again lacally, or use CI to run all tests.